Smells Like Gen X • Billboard Year-End Songs

 Because 1991 was all the way ready for sleek, radio-friendly new jack swing with a little smirk on its face.
 “I Wanna Sex You Up” took harmonies, groove, attitude, and just enough scandal-light lyrical content to feel dangerous in the safest possible commercial way.
 It was provocative enough for teenagers to feel rebellious and polished enough for radio to spin it into dust.

 What really made the song so huge was how well it split the difference between pop and R&B. It had the rhythm and vocal styling of the moment, but it was built with a chorus designed for maximum repeat value.
-You didn’t have to love the group, the soundtrack tie-in, or the whole early-90s aesthetic machine around it.
 Once that hook landed, it was living in your head rent-free.

 Gen X Rewind